-T+24h: The Sahara anti-cyclonic system is expected to influence the flow over northern Africa; however the weakening of the Arabian anti-cyclonic system is expected to allow the interaction between the mid-latitude and Equatorial troughs across the horn of Africa, enhancing chances of precipitation over eastern Africa.
-A trough is expected over northeast Atlantic Ocean, and Western Sahara.
-Localized convergence and confluent lines are expected over the Gulf of Guinea region, Cameroun, Gabon, northern DR Congo, southern Sudan, northern Uganda and western Ethiopia.
-In southern Africa, the penetration of the troughs associated with the westerly wave northwards up to 30°S latitude are expected to create a-three way anti-cyclonic circulation systems over southeast Atlantic Ocean, Southern Africa and southwest Indian Ocean.
+T+24h: The Sahara anti-cyclonic system is expected to expand and influence the flow over northern Africa; however the weakening of the Arabian anti-cyclonic system and southwards movement over northwestern Indian Ocean is expected to allow the interaction between the mid-latitude and Equatorial troughs across the horn of Africa, enhancing chances of precipitation over eastern Africa.
+A trough is expected over northeast Atlantic Ocean, Morocco and Western Sahara.
+Localized convergence and confluent lines are expected over the Gulf of Guinea region, Cameroun, Gabon, northern DR Congo, southern Sudan, northern Uganda and southern Ethiopia.
+In southern Africa, the Mascarene and St. Helena anti-cyclonic systems are expected to intensify and expand; while the penetration of the troughs associated with the westerly wave northwards up to 20°S latitude is expected to create an interaction between the mid-latitude and equatorial troughs over southwest Indian Ocean.
+A closed cyclonic circulation associated with the westerly wave is expected over southeast Atlantic Ocean.

-T+48h: The Saharan anti-cyclonic system is expected to move slightly to the east and a further weakening of the Arabian anti-cyclonic system; otherwise the flow in the northern hemisphere is expected to be similar as the previous day.
+T+48h: The flow in the northern hemisphere is expected to be similar as the previous day, however the expansion of the trough over northeast Atlantic Ocean, Morocco, western Algeria and Northern Mali is expected to push Sahara anti-cyclonic system eastwards.
 Localized convergence and confluent lines are expected to maintain their previous day positions.
-In southern Africa, the Mascarene and St. Helena anti-cyclonic systems are expected to intensify and expand, while the cyclonic systems associated with the westerly wave are expected to weaken and move slightly to the east.
+In southern Africa, maintain their previous day positions; while the cyclonic systems associated with the westerly wave are expected to weaken and move slightly to the east over the Indian Ocean, while over southeastern Atlantic Ocean the trough is expected to extent further northwards up to 20°S latitude.